-Mr. Deepak M Satwalekar, Director, is also Director of HDFC.
+Mr. Deepak M. Satwalekar, Director, is also a Director of HDFC.
 Prof. Marti G. Subrahmanyam, Director, is also a director in ICICI Bank Limited.
-Mr. N R Narayana Murthy, Chairman and Chief Mentor, was a director in ICICI Limited until March 27, 2002.
-Except as directors in the financial institutions, these persons have no direct interest in the transactions.
+Except as directors in these financial institutions, these directors have no direct interest in these transactions.

-17.2.13 Intangible Assets
+17.2.13 Fixed Assets